flenniken/statictea/docs/comparelines.md

 * [opMessageStr](#opmessagestr) &mdash; Return an OpResultStr with a message why the value cannot be returned.
 * [splitNewLines](#splitnewlines) &mdash; Split lines and keep the line endings.
 * [linesSideBySide](#linessidebyside) &mdash; Show the two sets of lines side by side.
+* [testLinesSideBySide](#testlinessidebyside) &mdash; If the two strings are equal, return true, else show the differences and return false.
 * [compareFiles](#comparefiles) &mdash; Compare two files and return the differences.

 # OpResultStr